plone/documentation/docs/backend/behaviors.md

 There are two ways to add or remove a behavior on a type:

-- through the web using the control panel
+- through the web using the control panel,
-- using a custom add-on GenericSetup profile
+- using a custom add-on GenericSetup profile.

 ### Through the Web

-1. Go to the Site Setup and chose the Content Types control panel
+1. Go to the {guilabel}`Site Setup` and chose the {guilable}`Content Types` control panel
 2. Select the type where you want to add or remove a behavior
-3. Then click on the Behaviors tab of the types settings.
+3. Then click on the {guilabel}`Behaviors` tab of the settings of the type.
 4. A list of all available behaviors appears.
    Select or unselect the checkbox of the behavior you want to add to or remove from the type.
-5. Save the form by clicking on the Save button at the bottom of the page.
+5. Save the form by clicking on the {guilabel}`Save` button at the bottom of the page.

 ### Using a GenericSetup profile